CarlosBuustos/Blog-BackUp/cmgodmws6000002lb65mz7p7v.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1760289447156/8f364c68-f474-4a94-b99f-08f7b9be2f0d.jpeg align="center")

 And of course, thinking about what I’ve learned, I realise something: reality isn’t a fixed point.
 It isn’t that the models of Dalton, Thomson, Rutherford, or Bohr were simply “*wrong*”; each served its purpose in its historical context and offered a useful, predictive picture of reality.
-The same is true of the quantum mechanical model: it is complex, it is more complete and accurate than its predecessors, and still evolving.
+The same is true of the quantum mechanical model: it is complex, more complete and accurate than its predecessors, and still evolving.

 > Just as our knowledge advances, so too do our models.